masenf/reflex-google-recaptcha-v2/README.md

 Alternatively, you can set the keys via python functions as seen in the demo app.

+These keys can be obtained at Google's [Recaptcha Portal](https://console.cloud.google.com/security/recaptcha).
+To access the secret key, which is required, go to the Integration tab and select "Use legacy key" or "I'm integrating with a third party library".

 ### Place the Recaptcha component

 ```python